Nonparametric Variable Screening with Optimal Decision Stumps: Preliminaries

+\end{remark} \end{lemma} \begin{proof}[Proof sketch of Lemma \ref{corr}] For self-containment, we sketch the proof when $ h(\cdot) $ is differentiable.
+The essential idea is to construct an empirical prior $ \Pi $ on the split points $z$ and lower bound $ \widehat\Delta(X_j, Y) $ by

+Recall from Section \ref{sdi} that $ N_L = N_L(z) $ and $ N_R = N_R(z) $ are the number of samples in the left and right daughter nodes, respectively, if the $j^{\text{th}}$ variable is split at $ z $.
+The special prior we choose has density

-with support between the minimum and maximum values of the data $ X_{ij} $.
+with support between the minimum and maximum values of the data $ \{X_{ij}\} $.
 This then yields $ \widehat\Delta(X_j, Y) \geq C(h) \times \widehat{\Cov}^2\bigg(\frac{ h(X_j)}{\sqrt{\widehat{\Var}(h(X_j))}}, Y\bigg) $.
 The factor $ C(h) $ can be minimized (by solving a simple quadratic program) over all functions $ h(\cdot) $ under the constraint that they have at most $M$ stationary intervals containing at least $ D $ data points, yielding the desired result \eqref{cor lower}.
 We direct the reader to \citep[Lemma A.4, Supplementary Material]{klusowski2020sparse} for the full proof. \end{proof} Ignoring the factor $ (D^{-1}Mn + \log(2n)+1)^{-1} $ in \eqref{cor lower} and focusing only on the squared sample covariance term, note that choosing $h(\cdot) $ to be the marginal projection $ f_j(\cdot)$, we have

 where the last equality can be deduced from the fact that the marginal projection $ f_j(X_j) $ is orthogonal to the residual $ Y - f_j(X_j) $.
-Thus, in an ideal setting, Lemma \ref{corr} enables us to asymptotically lower bound $ \widehat\Delta(X_j, Y) $ by a multiple of the variance of the marginal projections—which can then be used to screen for important variables.
+Thus, in an ideal setting, Lemma \ref{corr} enables us to asymptotically lower bound $ \widehat\Delta(X_j, Y) $ by a multiple of the variance of the marginal projections—which can then be used to screen for important variables and control the number of false negatives.

 To summarize, the previous lemma shows that $ \widehat\Delta(X_j, Y) $ is large for variables $ X_j $ such that $ f_j(X_j) $ is strongly correlated with $ Y $—or equivalently—variables that have large signals in terms of the variance of the marginal projection.
 Conversely, our next lemma shows that $ \widehat\Delta(X_j, Y) $ is with high probability not greater than the variance of the marginal projection.
 A special instance of this lemma, namely, when $ Y $ is independent of $ X_j $, was stated in \citep[Lemma 1]{li2019debiased} and serves as the inspiration for our proof.
 Due to space constraints, we include the proof in Appendix \ref{new-delta-tail}.